pitchmuc/cjapy/docs/cja.md

 * Delete a project by its ID.
   Arguments:
   * projectId : REQUIRED : ID of the project to delete.

+* deleteDateRange
+  Delete a single dateRange definition.
+  Argument:
+  * dateRangeId : REQUIRED : date range ID to be deleted

 ## UPDATE methods